aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/html-to-markdown-conversion/_index.md

 {{% /alert %}}
 ## **Save Options** ##
 The [MarkdownSaveOptions](https://apireference.aspose.com/html/java/com.aspose.html.saving/markdownsaveoptions) has a number of properties that give you control over the conversion process.
-The most important option is [MarkdownSaveOptions.Features](https://apireference.aspose.com/html/java/com.aspose.html.saving/markdownsaveoptions/properties/features).
+The most important option is `MarkdownSaveOptions.Features`.
 This option allows you to enable/disable the conversion of the particular element.

 The following example shows how to process the only links, images, and paragraphs, other HTML elements remain as is.